 The StroboStomp HD actually has two screens for us to select.
 Each will display on the LCD.
 The Settings Screen shows us the detailed adjustments we can make, while the Tune Screen shows us all the info we need to tune our instrument properly.

 The tuner provides a 100% silent, true-bypass operation mode to keep precious tone safe.
 It also has a buffered output mode to help maintain signal clarity in longer chains whether the pedal is on or bypassed.
 Choose between bypass mode, buffered output mode, or monitor mode (where tuning is always visible).

 The StroboStomp HD features over 100 exclusive Sweetened Tunings.
 These tuning modes are designed to help correct inherent tuning issues exhibited by specific instruments.

 Guided tuning modes make the pedal display specific string values rather than note values to give us more control over what we see.

-This pedal, like 3 of the others, has a 9V DC output to help power other pedals.
+Like 3 of the others, this pedal has a 9V DC output to help power other pedals.